jessag/GIS322-FinalProject/README.md

 ## Python 3.6

 ## Introduction
 The purpose of this project is to explore if and to  what degree a state’s single motherhood rate impacts the state’s poverty rate.
-This analysis will be conducted exclusively within the Python environment.
-Given that the analysis is a single linear regression analysis, the statistical significance of the findings will be scrutinzed.
+The analysis was conducted exclusively within the Python environment.
+Given that the analysis was a single linear regression analysis, the statistical significance of the findings were scrutinzed and limitations discussed.
 To provide an understanding of any geographic patterns embedded within the poverty and single motherhood data, two interactive choropleth maps were produced.
 As such, the reader can develop a more robust understanding of not only if there is a statistically significant relationship between the discussed variables, but where the relationship appears most pronounced.

 ## General Tasks Accomplished